Skip to content

 include Plutonium::Portal::Engine

-# No scope_to_entity = sees everything
+# No scope_to_entity — sees all tenants

 end